Modern businesses supplying agriculture need the tools to make great decisions that directly improve their bottom line.

 A variety of scales

-And the benefits of the technology are not only accessible to multinationals.
-Regional, national and local suppliers to the agriculture trade can deal efficiently and effectively with big customers, using an online portal to automatically receive orders and update clients on their status.
+The benefits of the technology are not only accessible to multinationals.
+Regional, national and local suppliers to the agriculture trade can deal efficiently and effectively with big customers, using online portals to automatically receive orders and update clients on their status in a similar way to an EDI solution.

 Manual processes are also a barrier to growth.
 As the variety and volume of transactions increases, companies can struggle to deal with multiple communication channels using a complex legacy mix of customer relationship management tools, spreadsheets and paper-based records.

-“The amount of errors introduced to orders placed through manual processes can be huge,” said Matt Earle of F4F, part of Proagrica.
+“The amount of errors introduced to orders placed through manual processes can be huge,” said Matt Earle of Proagrica.

 “Errors in processed orders can lead to the wrong product or quantity being shipped, or it being sent to the wrong address.
 This creates dissatisfied customers and incurs costs to resolve to the supplier, who then has to raise debit or credit rebates to resolve them.”